FAQs

 What do you mean by “tilt”?

 Picture a seesaw on a children’s playground.
 Research has revealed that narcissism and humility stand opposite each other.
 High traits in narcissism typically mean low presence of humility, and vice versa.
-Every pastor tilts towards narcissism or humility.
-It’s just a matter of how far.
+The difference in this metaphorical seesaw is that you aren’t adding weight to the top; instead, you’re stacking bricks underneath to raise one trait, which causes the other trait to lower.

 Is it really anonymous?